esl-epfl/Compigra/DATE25.md

 # or for example, directly called the benchmark name
 $ ./run_Compigra.sh GSM 4
 ```
+We specify the address in benchmarks/memory_config.json, where the first data is placed in C800.
+The address before is reserved space for system configuration.
+You could change the address setting by directly change the memory configuration file.

 ### IR generation
 This automatically keeps the original C file and clears the $BENCHMARK in the benchmark folder and generates